michael-hessi/Eppascan/README.md

 - Secure cleanup of temporary files with cleanup mechanism via trap
 - Removal of the no longer needed `MULTICAST_ADDR` variable
 - More stable scanner IP detection and more robust overall structure of the script
 - Adjustment of the scan command and the output path structure

 ---

+## Changelog / Changes in version v0.3

+- Automatic detection of active network interface instead of fixed setting
+- Network interface detection logged once at script start
+- All status and error messages consistently logged with timestamps
+- Avoid repeated interface detection in main loop for better performance
+- Clean handling of temp files and signal traps improved
+- Fixed missing/unclear network interface logging issue
+- Confirmed scan process uses detected interface persistently
+- Maintained all existing features: Epson scan listening, auto scan, save to Paperless consume directory
+- Comments fully in English for better maintainability
+---

 ## Features